lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 to compute the probabilities of survival for each candidate.

-As of yet, the only way to sort the generated morphs is by calling the :py:meth:`~ExplorationTree.ExplorationTree.sortMorphs()` method on the tree instance or using the `~operations.SortMorphsOper` operation (see :ref:`operations` for more).
+As of yet, the only way to sort the generated morphs is by calling the :py:meth:`~molpher.swig_wrappers.core.ExplorationTree.sortMorphs` method on the tree instance or using the :py:class:`~operations.SortMorphsOper.SortMorphsOper` operation (see :ref:`operations` for more).
 This sorts the molecules in the order of increasing value of the objective function (distance from the :term:`target molecule` by default).